 I initially trained as a dancer and this involved many years of studying into how my and other people’s bodies work: how they can get injured and then learn to be healthy again; how they are able to express creativity and feelings; and how to understand what is happening in the human system.
 It turns out that this was a great preliminary to my Shiatsu training!

 I have worked consistently as a practitioner since I graduated from The Glasgow School in 1992.
 I started teaching beginner’s courses right away, and set up The Shiatsu School Edinburgh (with 2 colleagues) in 2000.
-I have focused on Shiatsu and I have also been a parent to my daughters for the same 26 years I have been working one-to-one with clients.
+I have focused on Shiatsu and I have also been a parent to my daughters for the same 27 years I have been working one-to-one with clients.
 Happily, Shiatsu still fascinates me.
 I continue to be intrigued by the link between the body and the mind, and between ill health and the spirit or soul.
-My life is enriched on many levels by my work with clients, student and post graduates.
+My life is enriched on many levels by my work with clients, students and post graduates.

 To be a good parent I have needed flexibility, listening, constant self-development, patience and lots of energy.
 My children have taught me to balance ideals with practicality; my aims with theirs; and to play.
-Working with other parents and young ones I have further developed my skills of observation and understood that life moves in cycles, and we often take apparently backward as well as forward steps at times.
+Working with other parents and young ones, I have further developed my skills of observation and understood that life moves in cycles, and we can take apparently backward as well as forward steps at times.

 I have worked with some amazing teachers.
-The techniques and approaches they shared have stayed with me and inform my work now: Elaine Liechti; Nicola Ley (Pooley); Daverick Leggett for the start of my Chi Gung life and on food energetics; Cliff Andrews and his ever-developing Zen work; Bill Palmer and Movement Shiatsu; Chris Jarmey’s Chi Gung; and Suzanne Yates’ pioneering mother’s work; Authors which I have been inspired by include Carola Beresford-Cooke and Veet Allen for sound theory; Shizuto Masunaga for the background that I regularly need to return to; Dianne Connelly and the 5 elements; Wataru Ohashi for baby Shiatsu; Maciocia and Tom Williams for TCM (and the herbal treatments and talks with Mark Wright were invaluable).
+The techniques and approaches they shared have stayed with me and inform my work now: Elaine Liechti; Nicola Ley (Pooley); Daverick Leggett for the start of my Chi Gung life and on food energetics; Cliff Andrews and his ever-developing Zen work; Bill Palmer and Movement Shiatsu; Chris Jarmey’s Chi Gung; and Suzanne Yates’ pioneering mother’s work; Authors which I have been inspired by include Carola Beresford-Cooke and Veet Allen for their sound approach to theory; Shizuto Masunaga for the background that I regularly need to return to; Dianne Connelly and the 5 elements; Wataru Ohashi for baby Shiatsu; Maciocia and Tom Williams for TCM (and the herbal treatments and talks with Mark Wright were invaluable).

-The Shiatsu I have received, the actual experience of feeling Shiatsu and how it effects my whole self is central to the way I am.
+The Shiatsu I have received, the actual experience of feeling Shiatsu and how it effects my whole self, is central to the way I am.
 You could say that it was my initial sessions with Sandra Reeve in Bristol that started me off: I discovered that Shiatsu was so powerful that it could help me deal with a serious problem that Western medicine could not solve.
 Cranio-sacral therapist Joanna Legard has been really influential, with her gentle but deep touch; and the wisdom of Kathy Lloyd, Pat Black and now Kate McGarry with psychotherapy over the years.

 Whilst not following a specific religion or named spiritual practice, I have been influenced by Taoist and Buddhist beliefs for many years.
 I sit in daily meditation, aiming for mindfulness, and these practices support me in my understanding of my place in the community and in contemplation of the deeper aspects of our being.